tannewt/wa-law.org/bill/2021-22/hb/1336/S.PL/README.md

 7. Except as otherwise specifically provided, a public utility district may exercise any of the powers granted to it under this title and other applicable laws in carrying out the powers authorized under this section.
 Nothing in chapter 81, Laws of 2000 limits any existing authority of a public utility district under this title.

-**(8) A public utility district may provide retail telecommunications services or telecommunications facilities within the district's limits or without the district's limits by contract with another public utility district, any political subdivision of the state authorized to provide retail telecommunications services in the state, or with any federally recognized tribe located in the state of Washington.**
+8. **A public utility district may provide retail telecommunications services or telecommunications facilities within the district's limits or without the district's limits by contract with another public utility district, any political subdivision of the state authorized to provide retail telecommunications services in the state, or with any federally recognized tribe located in the state of Washington.**

 ## Section 4
-> This section modifies an existing section.
+> This section modifies existing section [54.16.425](/rcw/54_public_utility_districts/54.16_powers.md).
 Here is the [modified chapter](rcw/54_public_utility_districts/54.16_powers.md) for context.

 1. Property owned by a public utility district that is exempt from property tax under RCW 84.36.010 is subject to an annual payment in lieu of property taxes if the property consists of a broadband **infrastructure** used in providing retail **telecommunications services**.

 2. [Empty]

     a.
 The amount of the payment must be determined jointly and in good faith negotiation between the public utility district that owns the property and the county or counties in which the property is located.

     b.
 The amount agreed upon may not exceed the property tax amount that would be owed on the property comprising the broadband **infrastructure** used in providing retail **telecommunications services** as calculated by the department of revenue.
 The public utility district must provide information necessary for the department of revenue to make the required valuation under this subsection.
 The department of revenue must provide the amount of property tax that would be owed on the property to the county or counties in which the broadband **infrastructure** is located on an annual basis.